 Design Pickle claims to offer its users:

 - “Unlimited graphic requests.”

 - “Unlimited brands.”

 You’re assigned one graphic designer to your Design Pickle account.
 You’re matched with an artist who complements your graphic or visual editing.

 They work for you full time.
 Yes, it’s more expensive than hiring a fancy agency or a top-notch freelancer.
 Still, this service doesn’t come with the usual headaches associated with these sorts of arrangements.
 As such, it’s a bit of a trade-off between cost and practicality.

 You’re also assigned an account manager.
 They’ll check on the progress of your orders a couple of times a week to ensure everything’s running as smoothly as it should be.

-You should note: you aren’t the only client they work with, so expect your jobs to be completed at different rates.
+You should note: you aren’t the only client they work with, so expect your jobs to be completed at different rates (but all for the same flat rate monthly fee).
 The speed of their turn around times largely depends on how busy your graphic design is.